Four-Nine-Digital/ivs-ssc-example/README.md

 ```
 Named export 'CreateEncoderConfigurationCommand' not found.
 The requested module '@aws-sdk/client-ivs-realtime' is a CommonJS module, which may not support all module.exports as named exports.\nCommonJS modules can always be imported via the default export
 ```

+**Note**: You might see another error if your test data is not formatted like an "IVS Stage Update" event.
+Disregard this erro.

 You will need to create a layer with the SDK uploaded.
 [This article](https://stackoverflow.com/questions/58703761/does-lambda-layer-include-aws-sdk) outlines the general steps